liv-ac-uk/comp122/labs/exceptions/README.md

 	at SelectFrom.main(SelectFrom.java:21)
 ```

-This is a partial printing of the "stack trace" for the exception, which can be fully printed by catching the exception and calling the exception's `printStackTrace()` function.
+This is a partial printing of the "stack trace" for the exception, which can be fully printed by catching the exception and calling the exception's `printStackTrace()` method.
 Notice how the stack trace tells you the lines of code where the error occurred.
 Stack traces are consequently very useful for debugging the source of exceptions.

 Generally speaking, the first line of the stack trace will be the most important, as this is where the exception was encountered during execution.
 However, the reason for that exception may have occurred on another line, so you'll need to trace the steps of your program that lead to the line that triggered the exception.

-An aside, when an exception occurs in an external library you should keep reading from the top down until you find the line where your code is calling the library function.
+An aside, when an exception occurs in an external library you should keep reading from the top down until you find the line where your code is calling the library method.

 **Your task** here is to fix `SelectFrom` such that it this exception is not thrown.
 While you're at it, also make the attribute `private` for good measure.